b3-exmo/b3-exmo.github.io/docs/Race/Race.md

 &nbsp;

+Sounds to me like the statement is "this is doctrine, not policy," and "they deserve it anyway."

+&nbsp;

 ### Mark E Petersen
 This guy has numerous things to say about race.
 I'll put just one quote here, but I assure you that plenty more exist.
 I've got some additional excerpts [[Various Quotes#Mark E. Peterson|on another page]].

 > *I would be willing that they have all the advantages they can get out of life in the world. but let them enjoy these things among themselves.
-I think the Lord segregated the Negro and who is man to change that segregation?
+I ==think the Lord segregated the Negro and who is man to change that segregation==?
 It reminds me of the scripture on marriage, “what God hath joined together, let not man put asunder.”
 Only here we have the reverse of the thing—what God hath separated, let not man bring together again.*

 — *[Race Problems - As They Affect the Church](https://www.fairlatterdaysaints.org/answers/Primary_sources/Mark_E._Petersen/Race_Problems_-_As_They_Affect_the_Church)*, Mark E. Petersen, August 27, 1954 at the BYU Convention of Teachers of Religion on the College Level

 &nbsp;

 ## 1978 - 1999
 ### Bruce R. McConkie
 My boy Bruce has plenty to say on plenty of topics.
 He has some quotes on race both before and after the revelation, which I have copied [[Various Quotes#McConkie|on another page]] for the sake of organizing by speaker rather than by time.
-I'd summarize the two statements as: "we are justified in these awful, racist teachings given to us from prophets of old," and "never mind, we're not racist anymore, and you need to repent now."
+I'd summarize the two statements as: "we are justified in these awful, racist teachings given to us from prophets of old," and "never mind, we're not racist anymore, but you're the one who needs to repent now."

 &nbsp;